10thdegree/rethink-scala/functional_specs.md

 ### Administrators

-* Can generate/edit PreApproved MAFs for an Account.
+* Can generate/edit proposed MAFs for an Account
 * Can approve modified MAF from account user
 * View list of accounts with approval status
 * View list of accounts invoice status